The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Equivalence transformations

 For normalized constant-free evaluation schemes, we have $a_{11}=b_{11}=0$ and $a_{12} = b_{12} = 1$, meaning that the first multiplication always corresponds to squaring the input matrix, i.e.,

 This assumption can be made without loss of generality and will be used henceforth.
 This fact was already observed by Paterson and Stockmeyer \cite[p.~61]{Paterson:1973:OnTheNumber}.

 We now derive further transformations under a technical assumption.
-For the first two rows we assume that we have the structure of a unreduced constant-free triplet.\footnote{This is assumption is made mostly simplify the derivation, and similar results hold, e.g,. when $a_{23}=0$.} This in turn is equivalent to assuming $a_{23} = b_{23} = 1$.
+For the first two rows we assume that we have the structure of an unreduced constant-free triplet.\footnote{This assumption is made mostly to simplify the derivation, and similar results hold, e.g., when $a_{23}=0$.} This in turn is equivalent to assuming $a_{23} = b_{23} = 1$.

 Consider the following transformation based on modifying the second row.
-We add $\alpha$ and $\beta$ to the second element in the second row in $A$ and $B$ respectively, i.e.,
+We add $\alpha$ and $\beta$ to the second element in the second row in $A$ and $B$, respectively, i.e.,

-If we enforce $\beta=-\alpha$, one term in the modification disappears and we can compensate for the other term in a way such that $\hat{Q}_5=Q_5,\ldots,\hat{Q}_m=Q_m$, i.e., they are unmodified.
+If we enforce $\beta=-\alpha$, one term in the modification disappears, and we can compensate for the other term in a way such that $\hat{Q}_5=Q_5,\ldots,\hat{Q}_m=Q_m$, i.e., they are unmodified.
 Consequently, the output polynomial is also unmodified.

 \begin{theorem} Let $p$ be the polynomial associated with a constant-free triplet $(A,B,c)\in \CC^{m \times (m+1)} \times \CC^{m \times (m+1)} \times \CC^{m+2}$, satisfying $a_{23} = b_{23} = 1$, and let $\hat{p}$ be the polynomial associated with $(\hat{A},\hat{B},\hat{c})$ where